Post updated on

 Lean is a rather relative term, but generally speaking for most men we are talking just under 10% body fat and women somewhere just south of 20% would drop in the lean “category”.
 We all have various standards and ideals but on average we can agree lean is in this general realm for most of us.

 Which brings me to my point, everyone wants to be lean, ripped, toned, shredded, diced, peeled whatever you wish to call it we all desire that.
 Most women tend to aspire for a slim figure while many guys want as much lean mass as they can carry in a shredded state.
 Now that we know what we want, the hard part comes in – how do we get it?
-But more important how do we get it and not hate our life every day.
+But more importantly, how do we get it and not hate our life every day.

 Many of you guys have “dieted” or went through some form of contest prep, diet, cleanse, ECT.
 Now while those things are all fine and great for the short term they are not a long-term fix, and many of you probably hated the process and couldn’t wait until it ended.
 Well, I am here to tell you today there is a way, many ways, in fact, to stay lean and love your life 24-7-365.

 Here are three keys to ensuring you are living lean and loving your life at the same time all day every day!